rbadrin/DevOps/README.md

 Creating an application using DevOps style

 Creating a simple web application using weatherapi.
+**Automated building, testing, deployment to heroku is implemented**

 1. The repository has been added with CI/CD pipeline (created **workflows** for push commit using **github actions**).